Free Shipping On Orders Over $199

 Hardy Salvia perennials come in about every flower color out there!
 Similar to Russian Sage, Lavender, Catmint, Catnip, and Veronica, these spires of vivid color form tidy clumps of mounded, aromatic foliage.

 Growing Salvia is one of the most rewarding tasks that any gardener can accomplish!
 Fantastic in the Perennial and Cottage border, in the Rock Gardens, and in Pollinator Gardens.
-Spreading politely when happy in their planting site, you’ll enjoy having these forming living mulch and waves of vivid groundcover.
+Spreading politely when happy in their planting site, you’ll enjoy having these form a living mulch and waves of vivid groundcover.

 Darkest Purple Salvia